If you have diabetes and peripheral neuropathy, also known as nerve damage, you’re more at risk of developing Charcot foot.

 If you'd like more information on lowering your risk of diabetes complications, our free Learning Zone has videos and advice.
 You'll need to create a log in if you don't have one already.

 In most cases Charcot foot doesn’t lead to surgery or an amputation.
-Regularly checking your feet for the symptoms and getting treatment as soon as possible can help to prevent these complications from developing.
+Regularly checking your feet for the symptoms of Charcot food and getting treatment as soon as possible can help to prevent these complications from developing.

 Treatment for Charcot foot